Allium tuberosum

 Allium tuberosum (garlic chives, Oriental garlic, Asian chives, Chinese chives, Chinese leek) is a species of plant native to the Chinese province of Shanxi, and cultivated and naturalized elsewhere in Asia and around the world.
+It has a number of uses in Asian cuisine.

 Description

 Allium tuberosum is a rhizomatous, clump-forming perennial plant growing from a small, elongated bulb (about 10 mm, across) that is tough and fibrous.
 Unlike either onion or garlic, it has strap-shaped leaves with triangular bases, about 1.5 to 8 mm wide.
 It produces many white flowers in a round cluster (umbel) on stalks 25 to 60 cm tall.
 It grows in slowly expanding perennial clumps, but also readily sprouts from seed.
 In warmer areas (USDA zone 8 and warmer), garlic chives may remain green all year round.
 In cold areas (USDA zones 7 to 4b), leaves and stalks completely die back to the ground, and resprout from roots or rhizomes in the spring.

 The flavor is more like garlic than chives.